UNIT

 This produces the following result:

-• JavaScript variable names are case sensitive.
-For example, Name and name are two different variables.
+variable names are case sensitive.
+For example, Name and name are

 abstract